vanHeemstraSystems/blender-lego-figurine/300/200/README.md

 When Blender is installed, the **Quick Setup** will present you with a couple of setup options (such as language, shortcuts, select with, spacebar, and theme).
 It is recommended to leave the defaults, and click **Next**.
 And then open up a *New File* of type **General**.

-## 300 - Set Preferences in Blender
+## 300 - Set Preferences in Blender for MecaFig

 With the new file opened in Blender, go to **Edit** and **Preferences**.